apache/tsfile/doc/UserGuide/TsFile-API.md

 # TsFile API

-`TsFile` is a file format of time series used in IoTDB.
+`TsFile` is a file format of time series， which used in IoTDB.
 This document introduces the usage of this file format.

 ## TsFile library Installation